Smanar/Mitsubishi2Wifi/README.md

 }
 ```

+## Hardware

+On my side I m using ESP32 Wemos D1 Mini, from here https://fr.aliexpress.com/item/32858054775.html direclty powered by the unity, this device can support 3.3V and 5V.

 ## Configuration

 Take a look in the platformio.ini, you can found some informations, like other GPIO pin selected.
+The code is configured by defaut for the ESP32 Wemos D1 Mini, with wire on GPIO 16 and 17.